certbot/certbot/.github/pull_request_template.md

 ## AI Assistance Disclosure
 <!--
-If you used AI to create this PR, you have done a self-review of all AI-generated code and disclosed that your contribution was AI-generated per [EFF's AI-generated contribution policy](https://www.eff.org/about/opportunities/volunteer/coding-with-eff#ai-policy).
-You assert you have thoroughly understood, reviewed, and tested your entire submission.

-The use of AI/LLM tools is allowed so long as it is disclosed, so that we can provide better code review and maintain project quality.
+The use of AI/LLM tools is allowed so long as it is in line with [EFF's AI-generated contribution policy](https://www.eff.org/about/opportunities/volunteer/coding-with-eff#ai-policy).

-If you used AI/LLM tooling in any way related to this PR, please let us know to what extent it was utilized.
+If you used AI/LLM tooling in any way related to this PR, please let us know how it was used.

 Examples: